-Intro to Geographic Information System (GIS)
+Intro to Geographic Information System (GIS) In-Person

 This 2-hour workshop is designed for those with little or no GIS (Geographic Information System) experience.
 GIS software is widely used to manage, display, and analyze/model spatial information as well as to publish maps.